prefix-dev/rattler-build/docs/package_spec.md

 ### `info/about.json`

 Optional file.
-Contains the entries of the about section of the recipe of the `recipe.yaml` file.
+Contains the entries of the "about" section of the recipe of the `recipe.yaml` file.
 The following keys are added to `info/about.json` if present in the build recipe: